How to Get a Private Investigator License in Pennsylvania

 How Pennsylvania Compares

-Pennsylvania requires 0 hours of pre-license education for private investigators.
+Pennsylvania does not require any pre-license education hours.
 The average total cost in Pennsylvania is around $1,500, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in Pennsylvania?